ST10158643/Part1/README.md

 To use the application, follow these steps:

 1. Launch the application by following the installation instructions above.
-2. Select option 1 from the user menu to create a recipe.
+2. Click "Create Recipe" from the user menu to create a recipe.
 3. Enter the name of recipe you would like to capture for a recipe.
 4. Enter the ingredients name, quantity and unit of measure, one at a time.
 5. Enter the steps for the recipe, one at a time.